Learn Digital Marketing - The Smart Way

 The other day I was trying to squeeze in a quick lunch.
 I was in an unfamiliar area of town, so I wasn’t sure where to go, but I was starving.
 Famished.
 And finally found a little hole in the wall joint to snag a bite, but when I walked thru the door, the smell almost knocked me down..

 My nostrils burned, and my gag reflex almost got the best of me.

 Credibility issues are easy to spot when it comes to dining out.
-When it comes to your own business it is easy to dismiss what can be a huge red flag for perspective buyers.
+When it comes to your own business, it is easy to dismiss what can be a huge red flag for prospective buyers.

 1. Your phone

 Using your cell phone or home phone as your business phone, especially when starting out, is a great way to save some money.
 If this is the case, your phone needs to be answered like a business line 100% of the time.
 Your voicemail needs not only to be set up, but it needs to be professional and clear.
 If you can’t answer the phone professionally, let it go to voicemail.

 You can always call someone back.
 Keep your phone out of the hands of anyone that might answer it in a less than professional manner (your younger brother trying to be funny or your three-year-old nephew are not the best of receptionists.)

 Even if your business is mostly conducted online, you still need a card to hand to those you meet in person.
 I am a firm believer that the business card is not dead.
 Make sure your card looks professionally designed.
 All graphics and photos need to be clear.
 The style needs to be consistent with the rest of your brand materials, and it needs to be easy to read.
 Clear and concise is better than cluttered and busy.
 You can always send them to your website for more information; you don’t have to tell everything on a 2 x 3.5 card.